kurumkan/auth-test/README.md

-#Authorization with tokens
+#Authorization with tokens(JWT-simple), Passport.js, express
-In this project I tried to make use of authorization with tokes
+In this project I tried to make use of authorization with tokens

-Backend - express
+Can be used as boilerplate for apps that require authorization with tokens.